CDRT/mk_blog/docs/posts/intune_bios_password.md

 ![Win32](https://cdrt.github.io/mk_blog/img/2024/intune_bios_password/image10.jpg)

-To verify this, look under **C:\ProgramData\Lenovo\ThinkBiosConfig** for a **svp.status** file.
+To verify this, look under **C:\ProgramData\Lenovo\ThinkBIOSConfig** for a **svp.status** file.
 If you open the log file, you will see the tool found the password .ini file and successfully changed the password.

 !!! note
     The log file name will change by machine.
 It's prefixed with the Machine Type Model followed by Serial.